-He told me how he’d been turned-on to Takamine around 1980 by Fred Walicky of Westwood Music in LA and how prior to that, playing acoustic live meant wrestling with mic feedback or tolerating crappy sounding sound-hole pickups.
-Takamine had just come out with its revolutionary Palathetic pickup and Fred suspected it might be the solution to Glenn’s dilemma.
-Fred was right and Glenn became one of the first major artists ever to perform with the new acoustic-electric Takamine.
-By 1982 artists like David Lindley, Jackson Browne, Ry Cooder, Sreve Lukather and Nancy Wilson were appearing along with Glenn in Takamine’s domestic catalog.
-A rare circa 1982 photograph shows Glenn being presented an early Palathetic pickup model PT-015-ST by Takamine’s now legendary leader and master luthier, Mass Hirade.
+Consequently Glenn became one of the first major artists ever to perform with Tak’s game-changing Palathetic pickup system.
+By 1982 artists like David Lindley, Jackson Browne, Ry Cooder, Steve Lukather and Nancy Wilson were appearing alongside Glenn in Takamine’s domestic catalog.
+A cool 1982 photo shows Glenn being presented a PT-015-ST (one of Takamine’s earliest AE models) by Takamine’s now legendary leader and master luthier, Mass Hirade.

 Our meeting in 1991 renewed that relationship and Glenn was supplied with several new guitars including an EF360S that he would come to refer to as ‘Number One’.
 That guitar would serve as Glenn’s primary 6-string from then-on and eventually become the template for his EF360GF signature model.